Gondolav/ADA-project/diary.md

 ## Inspections' effects on establishments
 - [x] Does an inspection have a positive effect on the future inspections? i.e. does inspecting increase an establishment’s quality?
 - [x] Are inspections requested by the establishments usually favorable?
-- [ ] What is the proportion of successful inspections needed in order to obtain a license? i.e. assess the difficulty to obtain such a license (per facility type).
 - [x] What is the evolution of the overall inspection frequency over the last decade?

 ## Establishments' predispositions to inspection failure
 - [x] Which facility type is more likely to fail?
 - [ ] Are restaurants having already failed once more likely to fail again than the others?
 And are they more likely to close definitively?
-- [x] Compare the inspection results of the different fast food restaurant chains against themselves or other restaurants.
+- [x] Compare the inspection results of the different fast-food restaurant chains against themselves or other restaurants.

 ## Neighbourhood and food quality correlation
 - [ ] How are the inspection results evolving over time and space?